 During the audit, you should identify pages with high impression counts but low click-through rates.
 This often suggests that search engines are serving a page that doesn't perfectly match the user's intent.
 By adjusting the internal links pointing to these pages, you can guide Google toward the more appropriate, high-converting URL.

-Regularly reviewing your linking structure helps you catch unorganized patterns before they impact your rankings.
+Regular linking audits help you catch messy patterns before they impact your rankings.
 You can use these insights to refine your topic silos and ensure that link equity reaches your most profitable content.
-A well-audited site remains competitive even when publishing at a high-velocity pace.

 Conducting a Content Library Audit Before Your Next Growth Phase